You can get the core code for the application in this link. With time, we will make more elements available.

 Pulse radar: this set shows a random sample of five tweets from the previously described group 2.
 Tweets can coincide with the previous set, but gives the user a chance to find other interesting content that is not trending.

-The Covid-19 tab filters tweets in the last 12 hours by keywords related to Covid-19.
+The COVID-19 tab filters tweets in the last 12 hours by keywords related to Covid-19.
 Thus, it shows trends focused on pandemic-related issues.
-The metrics used here are same for the Active users and Hashtags from the Explore tab - with the caveat that we exclude common hashtags, such as #COVID-19, and the Popular within pulse, Popular among scientists and Experts trends from the Trends tab.
+The metrics used here are same for the Active users and Hashtags from the Explore tab - with the caveat that we exclude common hashtags, such as #COVID-19, and the Popular within pulse, Rising in popularity and Popular among scientists from the Trends tab.

 These are the keywords we apply as filters: “Covid”, “covid”, “Coronavirus”, “coronavirus”, “Corona”, “corona”, “SARS-CoV-2”, “Sars-CoV-2”, “SRAG”, “sindrome”, “syndrome”, “pandemic”, “pandemia”, “WHO”, “OMS”, “quarantine”, “social distancing”, “quarentena”, “isolamento social”, “distanciamento social”, “mascara”, “mask”, “distanciamiento social”, “spread”, “asymptomatic”, “epidemic”, “outbreak”, “epidemia”, “vacina”, “vaccine”, “wuhan”, “Wuhan”, “herd immunity”, “imunidade de rebanho”, “imunidade coletiva”.